-Expand the menu below to browse our road safety teaching advice and ideas for different age groups, and go to our educational resources page to download posters, videos and other resources you can use to help make road safety an interesting and engaging topic, email firstname.lastname@example.org to find out more.
+Expand the menu below to browse our road safety teaching advice and ideas for different age groups.
+We also have a range of posters, videos and other resources you can use to help make road safety an interesting and engaging topic, email firstname.lastname@example.org to find out more.

 - Before you start

 - Key Stage 1: age 5-7 teaching ideas